MC Lyte

-With songs like "Cha Cha Cha", "Paper Thin", "10% Dis", "Ruffneck" (with which she became the first female solo rapper to achieve a gold certification) and "Poor Georgie", MC Lyte became a pioneering figure in hip hop and has been cited as an influence to many female rap figures.
-She has also had collaborations with mainstream artists such as Sinéad O'Connor, Janet Jackson, Brandy, Xscape, Will Smith, Mary J. Blige, Jay-Z, Moby, Aerosmith, Beyoncé and will.i.am.
-In addition to her career as a rapper, she has worked in parallel as voiceover talent for various events, writer, DJ and has starred in various roles in film and television.
-In 2022 has her directional debut with the short film Break Up In Love.
-Lyte has also worked with several charities, including her own foundation, Hip Hop Sisters.
+Throughout her ongoing career, MC Lyte had collaborations with mainstream artists such as Sinéad O'Connor, Will Smith, Mary J. Blige, Jay-Z, Moby, Aerosmith, Beyoncé and will.i.am, and has been cited as an influence to many women in hip hop.
+In 2023, Billboard & Vibe ranked her as one of the 50 greatest rappers.
+She has received the "I Am Hip Hop" Icon Lifetime Achievement from the BET Hip Hop Awards, and was honored at the VH1 Hip Hop Honors.
+In October 2014, Lyte become the first female artist to perform Hip Hop at the White House.
+In September 2016, she was awarded with the W. E. B. Du Bois Medal, Harvard University's highest honor in the field of African and African-American studies.
+In addition to her current career as a rapper, she has worked in parallel as voiceover talent for various events, writer, DJ and has starred in various roles in film and television.
+In 2022, has her directional debut with the short film Break Up In Love.
+Lyte has worked with several charities, including her own foundation, Hip Hop Sisters.